RobloxStatusLive/rsl/README.md

 ### v1.1 Minor Update
 - Added more Roblox APIs to the API List.
 - Rewrote the Roblox Status Live API.
-- Rewrote the backend of Roblox Status live in preperation for Roblox Status Live v2.
+- Rewrote the backend of Roblox Status Live in preperation for Roblox Status Live v2.
 - We have a new logo in preperation for RSL v2.

 ### v1.0 Initial Release